 Bonus Scheme Solicitors

-If you would like to speak to one of our solicitors on a confidential basis about Bonus Schemes for a prospective or current role please call us on 0203 178 5361.
+If you would like to speak to one of our solicitors on a confidential basis about Bonus Disputes please call us on 0203 178 5360 or contact us online.

 We regularly advise senior employees and high net-worth individuals on bonus schemes – discretionary, contractual, formula-based, floored, fixed, guaranteed and contingent – as well as sign-on arrangements and other short-term and long-term contractual entitlements.